 Where To Test It: Bird watching, hunting or just gazing across huge vistas.

-Who’s It For: Those who love high quality outdoors gear and don’t mind paying a premium.
+Who’s It For: Those who love high-quality outdoors gear and don’t mind paying a premium.
 These will work perfectly any time binoculars are the right tool — from hunting and hiking to eyeballing big walls from far away or watching birds.

 The Nitty Gritty: Maven makes three models, two full size and one compact.
-The full size standard model I tested is available in 8x and 10x magnification.
+The full-size standard model I tested is available in 8x and 10x magnification.
 I tested the 10×42 model.

 The optics are top-of-the line, with both models reporting better than 90 percent light transmission.
-With a twilight factor of 18.3 to 20.5 depending on magnification, they work well in low light (a twilight factor of 17 or higher is consider effective in low light).
+With a twilight factor of 18.3 to 20.5 depending on magnification, they work well in low light (a twilight factor of 17 or higher is considered effective in low light).

 Weight: 28.1 oz